core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Theorem 3 in {{Degabriele}} shows that the same key pair can be used for an ECDH based KEM and ECDSA.
 The KEM uses a different KDF than in {{sec-derivation-pairwise}}, but the proof only depends on that the KDF has certain required properties, which are the typical assumptions about HKDF, e.g., that output keys are pseudorandom.
 In order to comply with the assumptions of Theorem 3, received public keys MUST be successfully validated, see Section 5.6.2.3.4 of {{NIST-800-56A}}.
 The validation MAY be performed by a trusted Group Manager.
 For {{Degabriele}} to apply as it is written, public keys need to be in the expected subgroup.
 For this we rely on cofactor DH, Section 5.7.1.2 of {{NIST-800-56A}} which is referenced in {{sec-derivation-pairwise}}.

-HashEdDSA variants of Ed25519 and Ed448 are not used by COSE, see Section 2.2 of {{I-D.ietf-cose-rfc8152bis-algs}}, and are not covered by the analysis in {{Thormarker}}, and hence MUST NOT be used with the public keys used with pairwise keys as specified in this document.
+HashEdDSA variants of Ed25519 and Ed448 are not used by COSE, see {{Section 2.2 of I-D.ietf-cose-rfc8152bis-algs}}, and are not covered by the analysis in {{Thormarker}}, and hence MUST NOT be used with the public keys used with pairwise keys as specified in this document.

 ## Message Segmentation {#ssec-message-segmentation}

-The same considerations from Section 12.7 of {{RFC8613}} hold for Group OSCORE.
+The same considerations from {{Section 12.7 of RFC8613}} hold for Group OSCORE.

 ## Privacy Considerations {#ssec-privacy}

 Group OSCORE ensures end-to-end integrity protection and encryption of the message payload and all options that are not used for proxy operations.
 In particular, options are processed according to the same class U/I/E that they have for OSCORE.
-Therefore, the same privacy considerations from Section 12.8 of {{RFC8613}} hold for Group OSCORE.
+Therefore, the same privacy considerations from {{Section 12.8 of RFC8613}} hold for Group OSCORE.

 Furthermore, the following privacy considerations hold about the OSCORE option, which may reveal information on the communicating endpoints.